JaisEdelmann/SmartBackupApp/README.md

 I personally run the app every night and configure the task in windows task manager so it is able to turn on the pc from sleep mode.

-Feel free to branch out and do addtional changes if you feel like it, i'm open for new ideas and suggestions.
+Feel free to branch out and do addtional changes, if you feel like it.
+I'm open for new idea's and suggestions.

 ## Settings